PreveenSankhala/Postgres-Tutorial/README.md

 GRANT SELECT, INSERT, DELETE ON public.users TO user2;
 ```

-- user3 ko ALL permissions dena:
+- Give all permissions to user3
 ```
 GRANT ALL PRIVILEGES ON public.users TO user3;
 ```